DilyOkoye/CheckoutGateway/README.md

 Rate limiting is a technique used to restrict the number of requests or transactions that a client (e.g., an application or user) can make to a payment system within a specific time frame.
 The rate limit configuration is set up in the appsettings.json in Checkout.PaymentGateway.Api project

+**Test Coverage**
+Efficient test coverage using Nunit and moq accross the different layers of the application

 **Areas of Improvement**
 - A proper database infrastructure would be ideal instead of an in-memory state